Aeon-HQ/aeon-id/README.md

 # 🔐 Aeon ID

 Aeon ID is a new generation identity architecture designed from the ground up.
-It introduces a modern security model based on local cryptography, secure flows and modular authentication layers — without relying on traditional password-based or legacy systems.
+It introduces a modern security model based on local cryptography, secure flows and modular authentication layers, without relying on traditional password-based or legacy systems.

 ---